 Step 3.
-The resulting Bezier (or NURBS) surface is simplified to contour picture using principal curvatures (λ_1, λ_2) or metric G calculation.
-Some examples:
+The resulting Bezier (or NURBS) surface is simplified to contour picture using principal curvatures (λ_1, λ_2) calculation.
+Examples:

 Step 4.
 Depending on the task, obtained contours are used for recognition purpose, image comparing, edge detection, etc. After rough results are obtained based on contours, they could be tuned based on coding surfaces themselves.